Taking Xanax may make a person feel tired, relaxed, and quiet. It can also cause side effects like dizziness, memory problems, and dry mouth

 If someone takes too much Xanax, they may experience:

-The United States government has classified benzodiazepines, including alprazolam, as Schedule IV controlled substances in the Controlled Substances Act because of their abuse potential.
-This classification makes it easier for the government to track the prescription and distribution of Xanax.
+The United States government classifies benzodiazepines — including alprazolam — as Schedule IV controlled substances in the Controlled Substances Act due to their potential for misuse.

-In comparison with other benzodiazepines, the body absorbs Xanax quickly, so its effects come on rapidly.
-Within about 1–2 hours, the concentration of Xanax in the blood reaches its peak.
+Compared with other benzodiazepines, the body absorbs Xanax quickly, so its effects come on rapidly.
+Within about

 Xanax also leaves the body quickly.
 Its half-life is 11.2 hours in healthy adults, meaning that the body removes about half of the Xanax that it has absorbed in just over 11 hours.